 After studying social pedagogy, I started my first job in Ladenburg and was offered the director’s position after my ‘Anerkennungsjahr’.
-I continued working there for ten years, until I became the director of a catholic Kindergarten in Heidelberg.
-Alongside my work I participated in various seminars to earn additional qualification for my position.
+I continued working there for ten years, until I became the director of a Catholic Kindergarten in Heidelberg.

-In 1995, I moved with family (three children) to Atlanta/ Georgia, USA where I taught and worked with a class of three year olds.
-I also enjoyed volunteering at my kid’s International school, where I supported the teachers in the Kindergarten and Elementary grades.
+In 1995, I moved with my family to Atlanta/Georgia, USA where I lived for eight years.
+There I taught and worked with a class of three year olds.
+I also enjoyed volunteering at my kid’s International School, where I supported the teachers in the Kindergarten and Elementary grades.

 Since 2010 I am with the DAI.
-I started as the director for the Neuenheim branch and took in August 2012 on the direction of the Altstadt Kindergarten.
+I started as the director for the Neuenheim branch and took on the direction of the Altstadt Kindergarten in August 2012.

 I am a fully trained and educated kindergarten teacher.
 While my own three children were young, I worked as an English teacher for children aged between three and nine at the Abrakadabra Language School.
 Wanting to learn more about the remarkable journey of childhood, I decided to study pedagogics at the Helen Keller School in Weinheim.
 After obtaining my Early Childhood Degree, I worked in different kindergartens in the Heidelberg/Mannheim area as a „Bilingual Kindergarten Teacher“.